nerves-keyboard/afk/README.md

 It's intended to eventually support N-key rollover, but for now it just supports basic 6-key rollover.

-It may eventually also support more complex interactions, such as combo keys, macros, leader keys, and tap-dance.
-These features require a lot more thinking though, as they will require a process that emits an event stream as opposed to the current data structure approach.
+It may eventually also support more complex interactions, such as sticky keys, macros, leader keys, etc. These features require a lot more thinking though, as they will require a process that emits an event stream as opposed to the current data structure approach.

 ## Docs